microsoft/DirectXShaderCompiler/docs/DXIL.rst

-CONTAINER.ROOTSIGNATUREINCOMPATIBLE    Root Signature in DXIL Container must be compatible with shader DECL.DXILFNEXTERN                      External function must be a DXIL function DECL.DXILNSRESERVED                    The DXIL reserved prefixes must only be used by built-in functions and types DECL.FNFLATTENPARAM                    Function parameters must not use struct types DECL.FNISCALLED                        Functions can only be used by call instructions DECL.NOTUSEDEXTERNAL                   External declaration should not be used
+CONTAINER.ROOTSIGNATUREINCOMPATIBLE    Root Signature in DXIL Container must be compatible with shader DECL.DXILFNEXTERN                      External function must be a DXIL function DECL.DXILNSRESERVED                    The DXIL reserved prefixes must only be used by built-in functions and types DECL.FNATTRIBUTE                       Functions should only contain known function attributes DECL.FNFLATTENPARAM                    Function parameters must not use struct types DECL.FNISCALLED                        Functions can only be used by call instructions DECL.NOTUSEDEXTERNAL                   External declaration should not be used